simonkrauter/Xfce-Simple-Dark/README.md

 *Simple Dark* is a dark theme for Xfce.
 It contains styles for widgets and window titles.

-The GTK 2 widget theme is based on https://github.com/vkuzel/Xfce-darkness .
+The GTK 2.x and GTK 3.0 widget theme is based on https://github.com/vkuzel/Xfce-darkness .
-The GTK 3 widget theme is based on https://github.com/horst3180/vertex-theme .
+The GTK 3.2 widget theme is based on https://github.com/horst3180/vertex-theme .
 The window title theme is based on Makulu Black.

 Installation